 Granted, this is more than a one-liner, but if you know how to read regular expressions, it is straightforward to understand.

-And not only can the task be solved with a regular expression - regular expressions are basically the only practical way to solve the problem.
+Not only can the task be solved with a regular expression - regular expressions are basically the only practical way to solve the problem.
+Which is why none of the clever answers actually suggest another way to solve the problem.

 So why does many of the answers claim it is impossible?
 (And even feel justified in berating and ridiculing the asker for even attempting such an obviously foolish task?
 Seriously, read some of the answers.
-The condescension is almost unbearable.)
+Thy are dripping with condescension.)

 One of the answers attempts this impressive sounding explanation: "the flaw here is that HTML is a Chomsky Type 2 grammar (context free grammar) and RegEx is a Chomsky Type 3 grammar (regular grammar).
 Since a Type 2 grammar is fundamentally more complex than a Type 3 grammar (see the Chomsky hierarchy), you can't possibly make this work"